kubevirt/ci-health/README.md

   * Not have the `needs-rebase` label.

 * Merge queue length: number of PRs in the merge queue at a given time.
-* Time to merge: for each merged PR, the time it took since it entered the merge queue for the last time until it got finally merged.
+* Time to merge: for each merged PR, the time in days it took since it entered the merge queue for the last time until it got finally merged.

 ## Status